akshatpradhan/dotfiles/README.md

 ```

 ## Enable 1Password Desktop
-Open 1password and enter credentials
+[ ] Open 1password and enter credentials

 ## Enable Terminal Automation
-Give Terminal full access to Files and Folders
+[ ] Give Terminal full access to Files and Folders
+[ ] Give Terminal access to Accessibility

 ## Close Applications
-Close Applications that are opened by the script
+[ ] Close Applications that are opened by the script

 ## Install Packages
 Execute the following commands: